shprink/conferences/2017/introduction-to-ionic/slides/web_today.md

         </div>
     </div>
     <aside class="notes">
-        The web is at the office...
+        The web is at your office...
     </aside>
 </section>